tensorwerk/hangar-py/docs/concepts.rst

 --------------------------

-It seems strange that organizations & projects commonly rely on storing data on disk in some domain-specific - or custom built - binary format (ie. a `.jpg` image, `.nii` neuroimaging informatics study, `.cvs` tabular data, etc.), and just deal with the hastle of maintaining all the infrastructure around reading, writing, transforming, and preprocessing these files into useable numerical data every time they want to interact with their Datasets.
+It seems strange that organizations & projects commonly rely on storing data on disk in some domain-specific - or custom built - binary format (ie. a ``.jpg`` image, ``.nii`` neuroimaging informatics study, ``.cvs`` tabular data, etc.), and just deal with the hassle of maintaining all the infrastructure around reading, writing, transforming, and preprocessing these files into useable numerical data every time they want to interact with their Datasets.
 Even disregarding the computational cost/overhead of preprocessing & transforming the data on every read/write, these schemes require significant amounts of human capital (developer time) to be spent on building, testing, and upkeep/maintenance; all while adding significant complexity for users.
-Oh, and they also have a stragely high inclination to degenerate into horrible complexity which essentialy becomes "magic" after the original creators move on.
+Oh, and they also have a strangely high inclination to degenerate into horrible complexity which essentially becomes "magic" after the original creators move on.

 The Hangar system is quite different in this regards.
 First, **we trust that you